maciej-ka/learning-notes/react.md

 useInsertionEffect allows inserting elements into the DOM before any layout Effects fire.

 #### useSyncExternalStore
+Allows to subscribe to state that is managed *outside* of React
+and trigger a re-render whenever that state changes.

+for it to work well, subscribe function has to be stable between renders
+(otherwise it will trigger rerender each time)

 useSyncExternalStore is a React Hook that lets you subscribe to an external store.

 ```javascript